JeffreyLuo333/DDSP/README.md

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/da4be448-40f4-454f-bfe2-357b4360197a

 ### 4.2 Play it like a Synth
-Then I utilized the DDSP-VST just like a conventional VST for my investigative purposes.
-In this exploration, I employed two instruments, namely a violin and a cello, which I personally trained, to facilitate the comparison.
-The outcomes derived from the DDSP-VST were evaluated against the two other VST plugins, one of which is sample-based, and SWAM, the other of which is Phsyics-based.
+Then, I employed the DDSP-VST in the same manner as a traditional VST for my research.
+In this inquiry, I utilized two instruments—a violin and a cello—both of which I trained personally to aid in comparative analysis.
+The performance of the DDSP-VST was then assessed alongside two other VST plugins: Studio, which is sample-based and the other, SWAM, which is physics-based.
 ```diff
 - Unmute the speaker in the video clip to listen to the ~10 second recording.
 ```
-### Cello:
+#### Violin:
 - __DDSP Violin VST__

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/f2eec8f9-be95-406f-bf7e-c12de8843e1d

-- Studio Violin VST
+- __Studio Violin VST__

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/c46910e1-30b9-484c-aba3-90023acfe229